 are united by a love of offbeat science, of underdog inventors like Fuller, Farnsworth, and Tesla, and of arcane facts.

-Some study the physics of blimps; others talk about the speed of insects in meters per second, or of Napoleon’s reliance on aluminum.
-Open-ended engineering fits every definition of play: it occurs in a defined space, has rules, and its participants feel both joy and tension in its practice.
+When you talk with a maker, suddenly you could be learning about blimp physics, the speed of insects in meters per second, or Napoleon’s reliance on aluminum.
+Makers' persuit of open-ended engineering fits every definition of play: it occurs in a defined space, has rules, and participants feel both joy and tension in its practice.
 Most projects take weeks or months of physically exhausting work, but there is an undeniable satisfaction in pressing the On button for the first time.

 stopped smoothly next to me, and students in dark clothing hustled out.
 One yanked the blue tarp off the trailer to reveal the Volkswagen.
 Four guys grabbed the body of the Beetle from the trailer and struggled to lower it to street level.
 Success depended on securing two sets of rigging.
 One team would run the steel cable through a carabiner on a harness atop the car body.
 A second group would place a nylon rope through another carabiner on the car’s harness and use it to gently but quickly lower the car off the side of the bridge, like a dinghy off a cruise ship.